-The Alberta Utility serve a number of direct customers that reside within various municipalities throughout their service areas.
+The Alberta Utility serves a number of direct customers that reside within various municipalities throughout its service areas.
 From time to time municipal governments in Alberta give consideration to creating their own electric distribution utility by purchasing the Alberta Utility's assets that are located within their municipal boundaries.
-Under terms of the Municipal Government Act (Alberta), municipalities have the right to purchase the Alberta Utility's assets within municipal boundaries at replacement cost less depreciation.
+Pursuant to the Municipal Government Act (Alberta), municipalities have the right to purchase the Alberta Utility's assets within municipal boundaries.

-The consequence to the Alberta Utility of this occurring would be a slow erosion of its rate base, which would adversely affect the return on capital it would earn in a regulated environment.
+The consequence to the Alberta Utility of a municipality purchasing the Alberta Utility's assets would be an erosion of its rate base.
+This would reduce the capital upon which the Alberta Utility could earn a regulated return.
 Except for a current transaction involving the City of Airdrie, there have been no such transactions to date.
 The City of Airdrie recently gave the Alberta Utility notice of its intention to purchase the Alberta Utility's assets within its jurisdiction.
-The matter is currently before the AEUB for a determination to establish the value of the Alberta Utility's assets in the City of Airdrie.
-The assets within the service territory have a rate base of approximately \$9.0 million.
-The Corporation believes that the risk of a significant number of such transactions occurring is relatively low as the formula providing for replacement cost less depreciation generally makes the price of acquiring the Alberta Utility's assets too high for a municipality.
+The matter is currently before the AEUB, which is considering the appropriate methodology for valuing the distribution assets.
+The City of Airdrie is proposing a fair market value methodology whereas the Alberta Utility is proposing the traditional replacement cost less depreciation approach.
+A hearing on this matter is scheduled for April 5, 2004 and the City of Airdrie has indicated it may not purchase the assets if the AEUB does not decide in its favour.
+The assets within the City of Airdrie have a rate base in excess of \$9 million.
+The Corporation believes that the risk of a significant number of such transactions occurring is relatively low given that the cost of purchasing distribution assets will prove too high for most municipalities.

 The B.C.
 Utility provides service to customers on First Nations reserves in British Columbia and maintains generation, transmission and distribution facilities on lands that are subject to land claims by various First Nations bands.
-A treaty negotiation process with various First Nations bands is underway in British Columbia, but the basis upon which settlements might be reached in the B.C.
+A treaty negotiation process involving various First Nations bands and the British Columbia government is underway in British Columbia, but the basis upon which settlements might be reached in the B.C.
 Utility's service area is not clear.
 Furthermore, not all First Nations bands are participating in the process.
-To date, the policy of the British Columbia government has been to endeavour to structure settlements without prejudicing existing rights held by third parties, however, there can be no certainty that the settlement process will ultimately not adversely affect the B.C.
+To date, the policy of the British Columbia government has been to endeavour to structure settlements without prejudicing existing rights held by third parties such as the B.C.
+Utility, however, there can be no certainty that the settlement process will ultimately not adversely affect the B.C.
 Utility's business.